maflcko/b-c-gui-translations-review/reviews/sv.md

         <translation>Återställt en plånbok från en backup-fil</translation>

 YES
-The translation uses the past tense "Återställt" (restored), while the English source is an imperative/infinitive phrase "Restore."
-It should be in the imperative or infinitive form to match the source's intended meaning.
+The translation is incorrect.
+The Swedish phrase "Återställt en plånbok från en backup-fil" means "Restored a wallet from a backup file" (past tense), while the English source is an instruction or option in present/future ("Restore a wallet from a backup file").
+The translation should use imperative or infinitive form.

 Correct translation:
-"Återställ en plånbok från en backup-fil"
+Återställ en plånbok från en backup-fil
 ```

 ```
         <source>Hide</source>
         <translation>och göm</translation>

 YES
-The translation "och göm" means "and hide," which is incorrect in this context.
-The source word "Hide" is a command or label and should be translated simply as "Göm" without the conjunction "och" (which means "and").
+The translation is incorrect.
+The English word "Hide" should be translated as "Dölj" in Swedish. "och göm" means "and hide" or "and conceal", which adds unwanted content.

 Correct translation:
-Göm
+Dölj
 ```

 ```
         <source>Pre-syncing Headers (%1%)…</source>
         <translation>Förhandsinkoppling av rubriker ( %1 %)...</translation>

 YES
-The translation has incorrect spacing around the format specifier %1 and an incorrect choice of wording.
-The English "Pre-syncing Headers (%1%)…" implies a process of downloading or synchronizing the headers, commonly translated as "Förhandsynkroniserar rubriker (%1%)…" or "Förinladdning av rubriker (%1%)…".
-Additionally, there should be no spaces inside the parentheses around %1%.
+The translation is problematic:
+1. The format specifier %1 should not be surrounded by spaces unless present in the source.
+2. The English word "Headers" in this Bitcoin context is better translated as "blockhuvuden" or "huvuden" rather than "rubriker" (which usually means "headlines" or "titles" in Swedish).
+3. Pre-syncing is more naturally translated as "Försynkroniserar" or "Försynkronisering av".
+4. The ellipsis should use the unicode character "…" as in the source, not three dots "...".

 Correct translation:
-Förhandsynkroniserar rubriker (%1%)…
+Försynkroniserar blockhuvuden (%1)…
 ```

 ```